captnSudo/Training/README.md

 being able to answer all: what, how, why,

+Don't look at it like 1 element at a time /// look at it as a whole.

 # How to?
 A KEYBOARD MONKEY do stuff by imitation but dont understand the underlying. (copy-paste from Google)